M-BOUJRAF/Hospital-Management-System/README.md

 Hospital Management Application<br/>
 Desktop application of hospital management<br/>
 Tools: JavaFx, MySQL<br/>
-To run this properly use wampserver or another sql server and creat table and database according to project code or modify code accordings to your database & table name.
+To run this properly use wampserver or another sql server.

 -----------------------------------------------